tripolskypetr/garch/README.md

   \-- return min(AIC_1, AIC_2, AIC_3)
 ```

-When given `Candle[]`, all three OHLC-aware models (GARCH, EGARCH, HAR-RV) use Parkinson per-candle RV instead of squared returns, extracting ~5× more information from the same data.
+When given `Candle[]`, all four OHLC-aware models (GARCH, EGARCH, HAR-RV, NoVaS) use Parkinson per-candle RV instead of squared returns, extracting ~5× more information from the same data.

 GARCH/EGARCH tends to win on data with pronounced shock reactions or leverage effects.
 HAR-RV tends to win on data with strong multi-scale clustering (e.g. crypto, FX).
 NoVaS tends to win on short, volatile data where parametric assumptions break down.